New York Community Bancorp Inc. (NYCB) Downgrade Issued by Wall Street Gurus

 Morgan Stanley gave a rating of “Equal-Weight” to NYCB, setting the target price at $9.50 in the report published on November 06th of the previous year.

-After a stumble in the market that brought NYCB to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.58% of loss for the given period.

-Volatility was left at 1.98%, however, over the last 30 days, the volatility rate increased by 1.94%, as shares surge +12.06% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.82% upper at present.
+Volatility was left at 2.23%, however, over the last 30 days, the volatility rate increased by 3.39%, as shares surge +1.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.45% lower at present.

 Insider Trading